Jay Feinberg: The Gift of Life Marrow Registry

-Feinberg's experience led him to devote his life to building a movement to educate and encourage people to add themselves to bone marrow registries around the world and improve the effectiveness and efficiency of donor Registry operations and strategy.
-The Gift of Life Marrow Registry, the Florida-based organization of which he is founder and CEO, seeks to increase ethnic diversity in the global donor pool.
-Because tissue type is inherited, a patient's best chance of finding a genetic match lies with those of similar background.
-The recruitment model Feinberg created for increasing the representation of Jewish donors in the registry during his own donor search, has since been replicated to help increase representation of donors of African America, Hispanic, Asian and Native American backgrounds.
+Feinberg is the founder and CEO of the Gift of Life Marrow Registry which seeks to increase ethnic diversity in the global donor pool to increase the chances patients will find a genetic match.
+The recruitment model Feinberg created for increasing the representation of Jewish donors in the registry during his own donor search has since been replicated to help increase representation of donors of African America, Hispanic, Asian and Native American backgrounds.

 Feinberg helped the organization to become a world leader in its field.

-Dr. Miriam and Sheldon G. Adelson Gift of Life - Be The Match Collection Center

-In 2019, Feinberg led the establishment of the world's first registry-integrated stem cell collection center, based at Gift of Life's headquarters in Boca Raton, Florida.
-There were two reasons for this new facility.
-First, Feinberg wanted to re-engineer the donor experience, providing apheresis services in a non-hospital setting that provided donors with all the amenities of a spa-like experience.
-Second, to expedite the time to transplant for patients, by limiting the collection center solely to peripheral blood stem cell collections for the registry.

 World Marrow Donor Association

 In 2024, Feinberg was elected President of the World Marrow Donor Association.
 He assumed office on January 1, 2025.
-The WMDA strives for a world where access to life-saving cellular therapies for all patients is assured and donors’ rights and safety are protected.